top of page

 Biography

-In my 70’s, a bio is different.
 I see my past as a series of moments, accomplishments and lessons learned along the way.

 My interest in teaching grew as did my dedication to the idea of creating an accredited, licensable degree in architecture at the University of Massachusetts.
 At the time the only path to become a licensed architect in New England was through a private school education.
 Elite and expensive.
 I became the Founding Director of what eventually grew into the Department of Architecture, creating the first Master of Architecture and the first licensable degree for architecture in a public university in New England.